rabbitmq/ra/doc/INTERNALS.md

 Ra assumes that there can (and usually will be) multiple Raft clusters in a given Erlang node cluster.
 In case of a messaging system, a topic or queue can be its own cluster.
 In a data store a data partition can be its own Raft cluster.
-Any long lived stateful entity that the user would to replicate across cluster nodes can use a Raft cluster.
+Any long lived stateful entity that the user would like to replicate across cluster nodes can use a Raft cluster.

 Raft clusters in a single cluster are logically independent but do share some Ra infrastructure such as the write-ahead log.
 This is a practical decision that avoids a lot of concurrent fsync